 CURTAILABLE CONNECTION END DATES

-Subject to Paragraph 7.2 the Curtailment End Date will be date on which the Customer and Company has agreed to make the Curtailable Connection a Non-Curtailable Connection.
+Subject to Paragraph 7.2 the Curtailment End Date will be the date on which the Customer and the Company agree to make the Curtailable Connection a Non-Curtailable Connection.

+The Company may amend the Curtailment End Date to such reasonable date as the Company may specify in a written notice of such amendment to the Customer (the “Curtailment End Date Notice”), always provided that the Company gives the Curtailment End Date Notice to the Customer within a reasonable period of time after the Company becomes aware that the circumstance necessitating such amendment has arisen.
+If the Company gives a Curtailment End Date Notice to the Customer, the Curtailment End Date shall be the date specified in the Curtailment End Date Notice.

-If the Customer does not request a Non-Curtailable Connection, or if the Customer does not accept the cost of converting the Curtailable Connection to a Non-Curtailable Connection, the Curtailment End Date will be void.
+If the Customer does not request a Non-Curtailable Connection and does not accept the cost of converting the Curtailable Connection to a Non-Curtailable Connection, the Connection shall continue to be a Curtailable Connection until such a time as the Customer requests a Non-Curtailable Connection and accepts the cost of converting the Curtailable Connection to a Non-Curtailable Connection.